nickwong680/JQSelenium/README.md

 ###General Information
 This library was inspired by SeleniumJQuery (made by Nthalk for java, https://github.com/Nthalk/SeleniumJQuery). this C# library provides better usage than the jQuery Executor that comes with Selenium WebDriver.

+###Installation
+You can either download the source from this site OR you can install JQSelenium from nuget using 'install-package jqselenium'.

 ###Function Summary
 The library provides the main manipulation methods in jQuery: </br>
 * add